tigitz/php-spellchecker/docs/content/03_Spellcheckers/04_PHP_Pspell.md

 ## Usage
-Now that PHP PSpell extension is installed on your system, let's see how to spellcheck a word using **PHP-Spellcheck** and **PHP PSpell extension**.
+Now that PHP PSpell extension is installed on your system, let's see how to spellcheck a word using **PHP-Spellchecker** and **PHP PSpell extension**.

 ### Spellcheck
 ```php